 Since each of the eight player classes gets their own set of combat-effective companions, and every class has romance options...

-Beef Gate: Sure, you can technically visit any planet after you get your ship around level 16, but considering that each planet is geared towards a certain character level (for example, Hoth is geared for characters around level 38-40) heading to an endgame planet like Corellia after finishing Dromund Kaas or Coruscant is not advisable.
+Beef Gate: Sure, you can technically visit any planet after you get your ship around level 16, but considering that each planet is geared towards a certain character level (for example, Hoth is geared for characters around level 38-40), heading to an endgame planet like Corellia after finishing Dromund Kaas or Coruscant is not advisable.
 Also, Heroic areas are designed for group play and the weakest enemy in them tends to be elite level at least, so it is not a good idea to try and solo them unless you are overleveled or equipped with level-appropriate epic gear top to bottom.
-And on planets, like Tatooine, where you can stray into the other faction's territory, do be aware that there are several squads of level 60 champion enemy troops hanging around to Curb Stomp your adventuring.

 Benevolent Boss: Darth Silthar.
 Unlike most Sith, he looks out for his subordinates and if they fail, he offers them encouragement instead of killing them.

-BFS: Chanya Medaal, a minor character in the Imperial Bonus Series, has a sword as tall and as wide as her entire torso.
+BFS: Chanya Medaal, a minor character in the Imperial Bonus Series in Alderaan, has a sword as tall and as wide as her entire torso.

 Big Bad Ensemble: Most storylines have their own villain, who is often the last boss of that storyline: